 What kind of earthwork and grading is involved?

 In some cases, properties that fit your criteria may not be actively for sale, but the property owner may be interested if approached.
 It may even be necessary to try to combine properties to get the size and space needed.

 Now that properties are being narrowed down, it’s time to take a deeper dive into the specifics of each site.
 Simply put, this means getting rid of the sites that don’t work and focusing on the sites that do work.

 It also means focusing attention on the parameters of the site.
-You begin looking at what the cost of the site is and what types of improvements you’ll be looking at, what the timeframes for those improvements might be, and so on.
+Begin by looking at what site costs, and what types of improvements you’ll need, what the timeframes for those improvements might be, and so on.

 Most of this will be done while working to negotiate with property owners and determine if a deal can even be made.
 All of which will help to further narrow down the search.

 All of the research, all of the weighing of options, and the examining of specifics leads to narrowing down to the site that will work best.
 Looking at price, feasibility, overall budget, and much more, you’ll decide if it’s time to push forward.

 This is where the development process begins to take a much more in-depth approach.
 Continued due diligence and site investigation reports will provide a thorough examination of the site and the proposed project to determine if the project is feasible.